ktomk/pipelines/README.md

       a running pipeline step or by keeping the running containers (--keep, --error-keep)

-      pipelines uses a prefix followed by '-' and a compound name based on step-number, step-name, pipeline id and image name for container names. the prefix is either 'pipelines' or the one set by --prefix <prefix>
+      pipelines uses a <prefix> 'pipelines' by default, followed by '-' and a compound name based on step-number, step-name, pipeline id and image name for container names. the prefix can be set by the --prefix <prefix> option and argument.

       three options are built-in to monitor and interact with leftovers, if one or more of these are given, the following operations are executed in the order from top to down:
     --docker-list         list prefixed containers
     --docker-kill         kills prefixed containers
     --docker-clean        remove (non-running) containers with
                           pipelines prefix

+      for ease of use:
-    --docker-zap          kill and remove all prefixed containers in one go
+    --docker-zap          kill and remove all prefixed containers at once; no show/listing

 Less common options
-    --debug               flag for trouble-shooting fatal errors,
+    --debug               flag for trouble-shooting (fatal) errors,
-                          errors, warnings, notices and strict warnings
+                          warnings, notices and strict warnings; useful
+                          for trouble-shooting and bug-reports
 ```

 ### Usage Scenario